 How to get to the start of Violet Hill and The Twins hiking trails

-For independent hikers, you can take public transportation to the start of the trail.
-Bus 5, 6, 41A, 63, 66, and 76 stops at the Wong Nai Chung Reservoir Park bus stop, just in front of the Sinopec gas station (see map).
+Independent hikers can take public transportation to the start of the trail.
+Bus 5, 6, 41A, 63, 66, and 76 stop at the Wong Nai Chung Reservoir Park bus stop, just in front of the Sinopec gas station (see map).

 The best way to get to the beginning of the hiking trail is to take the subway to Hong Kong Station and take Exit B1 for Central Bus Terminal (below One & Two Exchange Square).
 At Exit B1, turn right and cross the road.
 Once you are at the terminus, look for platform B.